-- 2. Use the sliders to change the overall brightness and contrast, or fix the colors in your image. - 3.
+- 1. Select the image you want to edit and choose View > Show Adjust Image. - Use the sliders to change the overall brightness and contrast, or fix the colors in your image.

 The histogram at the bottom of the window displays tonal information for your image.
 Use the Exposure slider to change the mid-tones in your image.
 To work with the shadows or highlights individually, use the markers below the histogram.

-Drag in from the left to make the shadows more pronounced (and make the image darker), or from the right to bring out the highlights (and make the image brighter). - To perform an automatic adjustment, click on the Auto Levels button.
+- Drag in from the left to make the shadows more pronounced (and make the image darker), or from the right to bring out the highlights (and make the image brighter). - To perform an automatic adjustment, click on the Auto Levels button.
 If you're not happy with the results, click on Reset Image to start over.